UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 - `columns` is called a *member variable*, or just a *member* of the `data_oceania` variable.

 Finally, we might want to treat our columns as rows and vice versa.
-To do so, we can *transpose* our DataFrame:
+To do so, we can *transpose* our dataframe:
   - Transposing doesn't actually copy the data, but just changes how the program *views* it.

 ```python